-1. With On-Street Bikeway and Multi-Use Trails, improve and fully fund the street maintenance and sweeping program.
-Establish the highest priority for allocation of street sweeping resources to sweeping all bike routes and bike lanes in response to 311 requests and at least once per month and bike routes on local streets a minimum of four times a year.
-Multi-use trail sweeping should be performed on a regular basis and as requested.

-Measurement: Request the annual data on frequency of scheduled sweeping for the on-street bikeway and multi-use trail network, along with the number and location of spot sweeping requests based on 311 call volume.
-Establish a database to track trends and provide data that can be used refine scheduled sweeping and maintenance budget request.

-- 2. Establish weed and vegetation control procedures to reduce the occurrence of noxious weeds (i.e., puncture vine) and plants that block sight lines or grow within two feet of trails or within bicycle facilities. - 3.
-Effectively Mmaintain street surfaces on designated bikeway and multi-use-trails to a high standard, including elimination of lip between paved surface and gutter, elimination of manhole/water valves in bike lanes and maintenance of bicycle-safefriendly railroad crossings, drain grates, and cattle guards.
+- 1. With On-Street Bikeway and Multi-Use Trails, improve and fully fund the street maintenance and sweeping program.
+Establish the highest priority for allocation of street sweeping resources to sweeping all bike lanes at least once per month and bike routes on local streets a minimum of four times a year.
+Multi-use trail sweeping should be performed on a regular basis and as requested. - Measurement: Request the annual data on frequency of scheduled sweeping for the on-street bikeway and multi-use trail network, along with the number and location of spot sweeping requests.
+Establish a database to track trends and provide data that can be used refine scheduled sweeping and maintenance budget request. - 2.
+Establish weed and vegetation control procedures to reduce the occurrence of noxious weeds (i.e., puncture vine) and plants that block sight lines or grow within two feet of bicycle facilities. - 3.
+Maintain street surfaces on designated bikeway and multi-use trails to a high standard, including elimination of lip between paved surface and gutter, elimination of manhole/water valves in bike lanes and maintenance of bicycle-safe railroad crossings, drain grates, and cattle guards.
 Avoid use of chip seal/coating wherever practicable. - 4.
 Maintain bicycle facility pavement markings and signing.
 Missing or defective pavement markings and signs shall be replaced or repaired in a timely manner.
 Retro-reflectivity of pavement markings and signs shall be in accordance with current MUTCD requirements. - 5.
 Maintain arterial and collector street surfaces, including those not designated as bikeways, on a routine basis to reduce hazards (e.g., potholes, debris) for bicyclists who use these facilities. - 6.
 Establish timely responsiveness to maintenance requests from citizens through the use of the City's 311 Citizen Contact Center or website or other means for citizens to report concerns.
-Establish an agency goal of 48 hours to address these requests.

-Measurement: Monitor response time for the maintenance requests and provide follow-up on the type of response.
-Report annually the number and type of request being made.

-- 7. Maintain bicycle routes and lanes to high standards through construction projects, referring to Chapter 6, "Temporary Traffic Control," of the MUTCD and maximize-maintaining curb lane widths (i.e., provide lane widths of 14 feet or greater) through construction projects on roadways that do not have bike lanes that would otherwise contain a bike lane or bike route.
-Where this is not feasible, provide appropriate bicycle friendly and reasonably direct detours and detour signing, per AASHTO and/or City standards. - 8.
+Establish an agency goal of 48 hours to address these requests. - Measurement: Monitor response time for the maintenance requests and provide follow-up on the type of response.
+Report annually the number and type of request being made. - 7.
+Maintain bicycle routes and lanes to high standards through construction projects, referring to Chapter 6, "Temporary Traffic Control," of the MUTCD and maximize curb lane widths (i.e., provide lane widths of 14 feet or greater) through construction projects on roadways that do not have bike lanes.
+Where this is not feasible, provide appropriate bicycle friendly and reasonably direct detours and detour signing. - 8.
 Encourage a bottle deposit program in order to reduce littering of roadways and bike facilities with broken glass.